 Software design

-Architecture cannot be designed to remain the same when circumstances change.
-While there is no such thing as architecture that can withstand years of development, there are ways to design architecture that can handle changes.
+Architecture cannot remain the same when circumstances change.
+Although there is no such thing as architecture that can withstand years of development, there are ways to design architecture that can handle changes.

 Team leadership

-Leadership means possessing the skills, decisiveness, and values that inspire others to follow.
+Leadership means having the skills, decisiveness, and values that inspire others to follow you.

 Organizational structure

 What is your company optimized for?
-Is it optimized for middle management and bureaucracy?
-If so, delivering value will suffer.
+Is it geared toward middle management and bureaucracy?
+If so, your ability to deliver value will suffer.

 What organizational constraints are limiting your productivity?
-Focusing your organizational structure on the value your company creates will make your people, customers, and CFO happy.
+Aligning your organizational structure with the value your company creates will make your employees, customers, and CFO happy.

 Software development strategy

-There's a difference between designing an MVP, software that you'll develop for three months and hand over to the customer, and software that you use internally or a software project that you want to maintain for years and sell to customers.
+There's a difference between designing a minimum viable product (MVP), which is software that you'll develop for three months and hand over to the customer, and software that you use internally, or a software project that you want to maintain and sell to customers for years.

-Developing software to find a market fit is different from developing software that already has 10,000 customers.
+Finding a market fit for software is different from developing software that already has 10,000 customers.

 Understanding these differences is essential for success and requires strategic thinking and specific changes in development stages.